-To assess the mobile-friendliness of your website, check out Google’s Mobile Friendly Test.
-This will bring to surface any page loading issues there might be, so make sure that you prioritize solving them.
+To assess the mobile-friendliness of your website, check out Google’s Mobile-Friendly Test.
+This will bring to the surface any page loading issues there might be, so make sure that you prioritize solving them.

-Voice search PAs or apps display readily-available information exclusively, meaning that each keyword only has one relevant result associated to it.
-What schema markup does is to ensure that your information can be retrieved easily by search engines.
+Voice search PAs or apps display readily available information exclusively, meaning that each keyword only has one relevant result associated with it.
+What schema markup does is ensure that your information can be retrieved easily by search engines.
 More precisely, it involves highlighting the essential details that could propel your eCommerce site to the top of the search results.